Free New York Criminal & Arrest Records Search: Counties & Boroughs

 In New York, there are options for obtaining either one’s own criminal record or someone else’s; clear step by step instructions will be given below on how to access these records through various custodians and the costs (or lack thereof) associated with each.

-Search Criminal Records in New York Through the County’s Court Case Access
+Look Up Criminal Records in New York Through the County’s Court Case Access

 New York criminal records are hosted by county courts (one of the state’s record custodians accessible to members of the public).
 Some criminal records can be viewed online via the county court’s online directory of cases, but not all courts offer this feature.

 The table below includes links to each county’s record search tool, if available, or to the county court’s contact page.
-The courthouse address and phone number are included as well for searchers who cannot obtain records online.
+The courthouse address and phone number are included as well for searchers who cannot obtain records online:

 County Criminal Record Search County Courthouse Address & Phone Number